The Top Best Vice Startups in America

 6. virtuix omni vr - BEST VIRTUAL REALITY APP

 Virtuix launched via Kickstarter in a similar way that Oculus VR (acquired by Microsoft) had been.
 Unlike the other startups on our Vice list however, Virtuix is part Vice, part productive tool … with billion dollar implications.
-Virtuix is a platform for gamers to immerse themselves within the multi–billion dollar gaming industry.
+Virtuix is a platform for players to immerse themselves within the multi–billion dollar gaming industry.
 Beyond gaming, Virtuix could easily become a platform for exercise, movies, entertainment and the broader social networking tools like Facebook and Twitter.

 Where does the Virtuix Omni VR Platform fit within the vices?
 Gluttony, Sloth.
 After all, why do you need Virtual reality when people are right in front of you?